Develop your career as a highly sought after environmental engineer

 Why this course?

-A masters in environmental engineering course will equip you with the knowledge and skills focusing on innovative approaches and technologies to solve a wide range of future sustainability challenges to fulfil sustainable development goals.
+A masters in Environmental Engineering will equip you with the knowledge and skills focusing on innovative approaches and technologies to solve a wide range of future sustainability challenges to fulfil sustainable development goals.
 The course covers municipal and hazardous waste management, process emissions control, contaminated land, water, wastewater, and waste disposal.
 The programme also addresses energy and resource recovery from waste materials.

 • Study a course with accreditation by the Chartered Institution of Water and Environmental Management (CIWEM), and the Institution of Agricultural Engineers (IAgrE).